hl2/hl2.dev/content/docs/hl2-panorama/authentication/index.md

 ---
 title: Authentication
-description: Everything you need to know to authenticate you requests to hl2 Panorama REST API.
+description: Everything you need to know to authenticate your requests to hl2 Panorama REST API.
 date: 2019-03-19T18:13:14+04:00
 type: docs
 weight: 2
 ---

 Any request made to the hl2 Panorama API must include the following `Authorization` header, containing a valid API key for your organization.
-API keys are created through the hl2 Panorama WEB interface.
+API keys are created through the hl2 Panorama web interface.

 ```http
 Authorization: Bearer API_KEY